Okerew/Neural-Web/README.md

 - **Performance Metrics**: Metrics to track the performance of the network.
 - **Optimization**: Techniques to optimize the network's parameters for better performance.
   ![alt text](image.png)
+- **Reflection System**: Evaluates the quality of outputs and suggests improvements.
+- **Self-Identification System**: Helps the system assess its own state and biases, allowing the AI to form an identity of sorts.
+- **Knowledge Filter**: Ensures that only relevant and high-quality information is processed.

 ## Loss figure :